lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab1-Fundamentals.md

 4. Open Windows Explorer and navigate to the folder the installer was downloaded to and extract the contents of the zip

-5. Hold shift and right click an empty area and select `Open Command window here`
+5. Hold shift and right click an empty area and select:
+ `Open Command window here`
 6. Run the following command to install Sophos Connect 2.0:
 ```javascript
 msiexec /i SophosConnect_2.0_(IPsec_and_SSLVPN).msi /L*v C:\Windows\Temp\SophosConnectInstall.txt